zryska/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 In addition to ready to use install kits, OSIsoft also provides examples of how to create [Docker containers](xref:edgeDocker), and tar.gz files are provided with binaries for customers who wish to build their own custom installers or containers for Linux.

-## Install Edge System on a device using an install kit
+## Install Edge Data Store on a device using an install kit

 To use any of the installers, copy the appropriate file to the file system of the device.